 So how much fructose is too much?
-Well, according to this 2012 paper titled Fructose: It's Alcohol Without The Buzz, people tend to consume about 51 grams of fructose per day, which the author states is more than what is thought to be “toxic” (50 grams a day).
+Well, according to this paper titled Fructose: Its Alcohol Without The Buzz, people tend to consume about 51 grams of fructose per day, which the author states are more than what is thought to be “toxic” (50 grams a day).

 Is the fructose in the Nutrisystem shake too much?
 Is the effect of fructose blunted because of the fiber that is also in the shake?
 I don't know the answers to these questions.
 While I think most people on NutriSystem might probably be consuming less fructose than the average person, I would not be surprised if fructose is eventually removed from the ingredients.

 From the list above cocoa is listed 3 times -twice as “coca” and once as “cocoa extract”.
 I am not sure why.

 This sweetener is also known as lo han or lo han guo.
 It has zero calories and is over 100 times sweeter than sugar.
 For a rundown of various natural and artificial sweeteners, see this article from Nutrition Action.

 I purchased a box of 5 on Amazon for this review.
 I used chocolate flavor for my taste test, although Nutrisystem also has coffee and vanilla flavors.

 When you tear open the packet, I could smell the chocolate when I brought it close to my nose.
 The directions say to add 1 cup of cold water and 1/2 cup of ice to a shaker bottle and shake vigorously until the powder is dissolved.
 I did as directed – except I mixed the contents for 10 seconds using my Vitamix.